CristeaTeodorAndrei/CubeSat/README.md

 ### Software specs

-The OBSW was developed in Python, and the operating system on which the software runs is Raspberian, to which optimizations have been applied. <br>
+The OBSW was developed in Python, and the operating system on which the software runs is Raspberian. <br>
 The following optimizations have been made to improve overall system performance:

 - Deactivating Wi-Fi Module,